 This is slugs, snails or cut worms.
 Sow or pill bugs ar decomposers - they only eat dead material.
 Put a strip of copper wire to keep slugs/snails out - but this can be expensive.
 There are good (and fairly non toxic products like Sluggo that can help).
-For Cut worms, try putting a little paper "collar" around your seedlings.
-Time consuming, but it works.
-Cut worms are an inch long grub (larva) of a large moth that lays eggs into the ground.

 You could put little paper cups on top of your seedlings at night.
 I have actually used the clear plastic cups as miniature green houses for growing from seed.

 IVE ALSO HEARD IF YYOU WATER YOUR PLANTS LATER IN THE DAY IT WILL CAUSE THE SLUGS TO BE WORSE.BEST TIME TO WATER PLANTS IS IN THE MIDDLE OF MORN BEFORE IT GETS TO HOT.

 What are these mushrooms on the base of my marigold?
 They grow fast and seem to explode onto the plant.
 Are they bad?